beccabau/codewind-vscode-spring-quicklab/README.md

 	```
 3. You can view the status of the re-build and re-deploy by looking at the status indicator next to the project under the Codewind context.
 Once status returns to [Running][Build Suceeded] you can refresh your browser window to view the change we made.
 Please be aware that it can take a few seconds until something happens.
 	![](images/app-status.JPG)
-4. In VS Code click the "Open Application" icon
+4. In VS Code click the "Open Application" icon.
-5. Append `/v1/hello?name=Cloud%20Native%20Spring` to the end of the url
+5. Append `/v1/hello?name=Cloud%20Native%20Spring` to the end of the url.
 ![](images/append-url.gif)

 ### View the Application Monitor